robot-perception-group/AutonomousBlimpDRL/README.md

 ```
 4. replace some files

 SITL uses UDP connection, which can be overflown by messages.
-The replacement reduces the amount of IMU message by four fold.
+The replacement reduces the amount of IMU message by four folds.
 This modification does not influence real hardware communication but only in simulation.
 ```console
 rm ~/catkin_ws/src/airship_simulation/LibrePilot/ROS/roshitl/nodes/ros2roshitl.py
 cp ~/catkin_ws/src/AutonomousBlimpDRL/replace/ros2roshitl.py ~/catkin_ws/src/airship_simulation/LibrePilot/ROS/roshitl/nodes/ros2roshitl.py